-BAAL awards a Book Prize at the annual conference in September.
+BAAL awards a Book Prize at its annual conference in September.

 The following four books were shortlisted: